Health Education and Health Promotion Department (HED/CHE/SHE/HWM)

 124 Mitchell Hall; 608.785.8161

-Health education is a social science that draws from the biological, environmental, psychological, physical and medical sciences to promote health and prevent disease, disability and premature death by educating individuals and communities to voluntarily change their behaviors to improve their health and well-being.
+Health education is a social science which draws from the biological, environmental, psychological, physical and medical sciences to promote health and prevent disease, disability and premature death by educating individuals and communities to voluntarily change their behaviors to improve their health and well-being.
 Health education is the development of individual, group, institutional, community and systemic strategies to improve health knowledge, attitudes, skills and behavior.
 The purpose of health education is to positively influence the health behavior of individuals and communities as well as the living and working conditions that influence their health.

 Health Education and Health Promotion admission to program policy

 All programs in the Department of Health Education and Health Promotion have academic policies and admission requirements.
 Students are advised to become aware of the application criteria for their program and may refer to program websites for the most detailed information regarding these criteria and procedures.

 School health education & public health and community health education programs:

 - Students transferring into a health education program must have a cumulative GPA of 2.50 or higher at the time of transfer.